EvilOlaf/scum/README.md

 [^2]: SCUM has a weird way to assign the ports necessary for gameplay.
 It will always use two ports right after the assigned `GAMEPORT`.
 For example if your `GAMEPORT` is 7777, then it will always use 7778 and 7779 for various things as well.
 This also results in being 7779 the port for players to connect even though 7777 is configure.
 Ridiculous and dumb IMHO but it is what it is.

 [^3]: After the SCUM game server has fully started with the specific Docker image, I launch my game client and connect to it.
-If I can join the game and play without issues for a little, I consider the image *tested and working*.
+If I can join the game and play a bit without issues, I consider the image *tested and working*.

 [^4]: As the author of the original image [seems reluctant to provide the *Dockerfile*](https://steamcommunity.com/app/513710/discussions/0/603033663617122208/?ctp=3#c678482693017642366), I decided to take matters into my own hands.
 For the reason above the original image should be considered closed-source/proprietary.